Kick-Off Meeting Prep

 - Skim the entire course textbook, then study in detail the chapters on opportunity identification and identifying customer needs.

 - Have a good quality head-shot photo taken of yourself.
 A "head-shot photo" is cropped like a passport or drivers license or student ID photo and is generally taken in front of a plain background with good lighting and crisp focus.
 OK to smile.
-Email to team webmaster for posting on the team web site.
+Email to team webmaster for including in the team project drive folder.

 The expectation is that you spend a minimum of six hours conducting background research to prepare yourself for the kickoff meeting.
 You will be successful in your preparation if the company contact is impressed by your level of knowledge.